 For more information, see Frequently Asked Questions.

-OH&S is a career path with remarkable possibilities.
-As a Saskatchewan Polytechnic Occupational Health and Safety Practitioner applied certificate program graduate, you will have the OH&S skills you need for an entry level position in many industries including federal, provincial and municipal governments; mining and milling companies; oil and gas companies; health care facilities; educational institutions; and trades, construction and safety associations.
+Occupational Health and Safety is a career path with remarkable possibilities.
+As a graduate of Saskatchewan Polytechnic's OHS Practitioner applied certificate program graduate, you’ll have the skills you need for entry level positions with federal, provincial and municipal governments, mining and milling companies, oil and gas companies, health-care facilities, educational institutions, trades, construction and safety associations.

-For more information about career opportunities related to this program, contact Student Employment Services at the campus nearest you or visit www.healthcareersinsask.ca.
+For more information, contact the Student Employment Services at the Saskatchewan Polytechnic's campus nearest you or visit www.healthcareersinsask.ca.